-Not only are these skirts very practical, if you want to cover heavy, veiny or not so perfect gams, but they are so darn pretty and feminine that they are flying off the racks.
+Not only are these skirts very practical, if you want to cover heavy, veiny, or not-so-perfect gams, but they are so darn pretty and feminine that they are flying off the racks.

-Here’s a look at where designers are going with the new tea length skirt.
+Here’s a look at where designers are going with the new tea-length skirt.

 Now that spring is finally in the air, romance and whimsy walk down the runway in the form of an old classic: the tea-length skirt.
-This throwback was seen from designers such as Christian Dior, Alice + Olivia, and Proenza Schouler.
+This throwback was seen by designers such as Christian Dior, Alice + Olivia, and Proenza Schouler.

 The hemline of this skirt hits about mid-calf for an ultra-ladylike look.
-Think Grace Kelly circa 1954 in “Rear Window” in that classic black and white tea length dress.
+Think Grace Kelly circa 1954 in “Rear Window” in that classic black and white tea-length dress.
 Here are some tips for pulling this retro silhouette without looking like you’ve come straight from the 50s:

 What to Wear With Long Skirt

 When it comes to what to wear on top of a tea-length skirt, the options are endless.
 Just be sure that you choose something more fitted, in contrast with the skirt, so that you don’t end up looking swamped in fabric.
 Since the skirt is a dramatic piece in itself, select a top that doesn’t try to compete with it.
-A classic button down shirt in white, or in an accent color, looks classy paired with a floral A-line tea skirt.
+A classic button-down shirt in white, or in an accent color, looks classy paired with a floral A-line tea skirt.